 Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Kendo-Iaido-Jodo clubs are an access point to traditional Japanese etiquette, samurai dress, Japanese philosophy and an explosive sport that can enhance the daily life of any one who takes it up seriously.
-To find a club in your area please browse the fencing listing.

 And always remember that meditation has traditionally been the cornerstone to any good martial art.